arrowrbook/book/writers notes/README.md

 ## Editing images

 For all images, there is an excalidraw file, a png and an svg file.
 To make changes to images, open the excalidraw file at <https://excalidraw.com/>, make changes there, and then export the results in all three formats, overwriting the existing images in the repo.

+To create the greyscale version of the images, use the script `greyscale_images.R` which can be found in this directory.